enkidevs/curriculum/web/html/forms-iv/formenctype.md

 It is only used for buttons with `type="submit"` and `type="image"`.

-An equivalent attribute is called `enctype`.
-It has the same functionality, except it is used on the form instead of the two mentioned button types.
+You could also use the `enctype` attribute on the `form` element.
+This way, you can decide the encoding type for the entire form, instead of specifying it for every `input`.

 Also, the `formenctype` attribute overwrites the functionalities of `enctype` if both are present within the same form.